 Medi-Share is a nonprofit organization, and conducts the program along biblical principles.

 What happens when you go the doctor?

-We generally use doctors from outside the network.
-That can be a bit of an issue because a lot of doctors don’t know how Medi-Share works.
+However, we generally use doctors from outside the network.
+That can add an extra step because a lot of doctors don’t know how Medi-Share works.
 But we prefer going to doctors that we feel comfortable with, so we’ll make the extra effort.

 But even out-of-network, we simply explain Medi-Share to the doctor, they do a little bit of digging, and then bill Medi-Share.
 Medi-Share will then negotiate a discount on the services, and we’ll pay the difference out of pocket.

-Now for us, out of pocket is common, because we use the highest deductible plan Medi-Share offers.
-Much as is the case with traditional health insurance, we do this to keep the monthly contributions as low as possible.
+For us, out of pocket is common, because we use the highest deductible plan Medi-Share offers.
+As is the case with traditional health insurance, we do this to keep the monthly contributions as low as possible.

 This isn’t a major problem in our family, because we mostly go for routine checkups.
 There’s only been one or two times where we had to go back for something a little bit more complicated.
 Just like traditional health insurance, the high deductible works well when you don’t go to the doctor that often.